dodyg/practical-aspnetcore/projects/mvc/README.md

   * [MVC Routing - 4](/projects/mvc/routing-4)

     The simplest example for attribute routing.
+We use the `Route` attribute at the Controller.

 ## Syndication Output Formatter